mbraunwarth/getme/README.md

-# Greb
+# Getme

-CLI utility to greb todos, fixmes etc. in your code base.
+CLI utility to find todos, fixmes etc. in your code base.
+Those tags will referred to as *comment tags*.

 ## Usage

-Use the `greb` utility on a file or a directory like so.
+Use the `getme` utility on a file or a directory like so.

 ```sh
 > cat main.go